Cottages for the Easter Holidays

 1. With the weather improving, think about some more adventurous activities.
 If you stay at the Oakwood Lodges near Rhayader, you might want to try climbing Pen y Fan, the highest peak in the Brecon Beacons.
 Many locations enable you to hire bikes and at Loch Lomond you can do water sports too.
 Why not try something different this Easter?

-2. Don’t forget the Easter Eggs.
-The children will still want the Easter traditions they are used to so don’t forget to pack the Easter eggs.
+2. Don’t forget the Easter eggs!
+The children will still want the traditions they are used to so remember to pack plenty of tasty chocolate, unless dealing with holiday tantrums is your idea of a good time.
 When you arrive at your holiday location why not plan an Easter egg hunt around the property too?

 4. Look out for local events.
-Many towns and villages have community events at Easter including Easter egg hunts and other local traditions.
+Many towns and villages have community events at this time of year including egg hunts and other local traditions.
 Check with the local tourist information office to find out what’s on.